gregchiasson/docker_test/README.md

 docker run -p 6969:3000 greg/docker-test

 TODO: add postgres to the dockerfile

+# TODOs
+- add any kind of validation or better error handling
+- there's a lot of repeating code in the post/put methods that i'd rather abstract out
+- items can have categories, which isn't really supported or exposed

 # "tests"
 note that there is basically no validation of any type, which is...not great.